-- Conduct quizzes, tests to know how much your employees have progressed:
+- Conduct quizzes and tests to know how much your employees have progressed:

 Once a training program is completed, you should conduct quizzes, tests, and other activities to know how much your employees have progressed.
 Their scores will help you examine whether they have learned something or not.
 Even minor expansions in their skills will boost their productivity in the long term.